TheExpertNoob/Simple-Shop/README.md

 <h3>:open_file_folder: www/NSPs:</h3>
 <p>Place your NSPs in this folder.
-Organized it however you want.</p>
+Organized it however you want.<br>
+Oh.
+Also, delete the example NSP files.
+They are just example placeholders.</p>

 <p>&nbsp;</p>